 - To enhance and improve the learning experience for all students.

 - The level of interactivity with digital media leads to higher results.
 Pilot studies in Ireland have also shown that learning and results increase dramatically for students using digital media.
 If it works elsewhere why should our students be disadvantaged by not using the best technology available?

-To ensure that we get the maximum benefit for the iPads we have invested in a state of the art wifi system.
-This wifi system has been phased in over a number of years and is scheduled for completion in November 2016.
+To ensure that we get the maximum benefit from the iPads we have invested in a state of the art wifi system.
+This wifi system runs seamlessly in every classroom in the school, including the school gym.

 When purchasing an iPad we would advise you to purchase the latest model, thus ensuring that you will get the maximum amount of time out of the tablet.